-The JSTO application must completed here by the beginning of December 2017.
+The JSTO application must completed here by December 4, 2017.
 If an application is not received by the deadline, the student will not be considered for candidacy.
 Once received, candidates will be notified by email on the status of their application.
 Candidates will be asked to present a short introduction during the Opening Ceremony at conference to include their name, school name, thespian troupe number, and one important leadership skill that they will bring to the Georgia Junior Thespian Board as a JSTO.
 Additionally, Candidates may not campaign for office.
 Contact Kathleen Bryant with any questions.

 I Got Elected, Now What?

 - JSTO candidates will be expected to shadow and assist current JSTO with various jobs at conference 2018.
 This may include arriving early to and remaining at conference through the end of the closing ceremony.